-The first is planned for Tuesday 14 May 2019 and the second for Thursday 19 September 2019.
+Bookings for Thursday 19 September 2019 now being taken.
 You can download all the details in the form here.
 Please send your booking forms and cheques back to Rose directly.
 If you have any queries please do not hesitate to contact her.

 Gloucester Crematorium registers have been transcribed by Barbara Osborne and her team of society volunteers and cover the period 21st Feb 1975 to 11th Aug 1987.
 They are available as a CD in the shop and also as a PDF